sqfmi/beepy-docs/docs/faq.md

 ### My Beepberry LED is always on

 You may be running an older version of the firmware, follow these instructions to [**update the firmware**](/docs/getting-started#firmware-update).

+### I just opened the box and have no idea what to do

+First, make sure the battery is charged by plugging in the USB C port and flipping the power switch.
+Then you need to follow the instructions to [flash an SD card with the OS](/docs/getting-started).

+### Help, the screen is very striking static pattern, even after I've flashed the SD card

+You need to run the install script before the screen can display anything.

+### I set my wifi SSID and password in the pi imager but it can't seem to connect

+The pi zero w only supports 2.4ghz wifi networks.
+Make sure you're not trying to connect to a 5ghz network.

+### I prefer a white background with black text

+You can invert the display mode by running `echo -e '\033[?5h' > /dev/tty1`.
+You can append this line to your .bashrc to set it as the default.